unixpackage/unixpackage/README.rst

 Package names and their equivalents are downloaded from http://unixpackage.github.io/:

 Example : http://unixpackage.github.io/libpq-dev.json

+These files are cached in the ~/.unixpackage directory.

 To add more packages you want to be installable in a UNIX-independent way, fork and submit a pull request to this repository: